dylanpieper/chatalot/README.md

 )
 ```

-If a request fails, the system will:
+If a request fails, the code will:

 1. Wait for the `initial_delay`
 2. Retry the request 3
 3. If it fails again, wait for (delay × `backoff_factor`)
 4. Continue until success or `max_retries` is reached

+If the code detects an authorization or API key issue, it will stop immediately.

 ### Sound Notifications